Carabao Cup - EFL Cup

 The Carabao Cup - How Does it Work?

-All teams within the English Football League take part in the England Football League Cup.
-Initial rounds do not include the big guns, and then Premier League teams join the tournament, and those who are in European action then join after those.
+All teams within the English Football League (top four divisions) take part in the Football League Cup.
+Initial rounds do not include the big guns.
+Most Premier League teams join the tournament in the second round, and those who are in European action then join the following round.

 Football tickets for the Carabao Cup are very popular, especially from the quarter-finals onwards.
-The semi-finals involve two-legged games, and the final is a one-off game.
+The semi-finals are contested over two legs, and the final is a one-off encounter.

 The EFL Cup final no longer involves a replay, meaning that the game will go to extra time and then, if necessary, penalties before a winning team is then crowned.